 Samsung Galaxy Note 20 Ultra 5G review: price and availability

-The Samsung Galaxy Note 20 Ultra 5G is available to buy now – at the time of writing you can buy it direct and SIM-free for £1,179 in the UK, $1,299.99 in the US and AU$1,999 in Australia, though check the widgets on this page for the latest deals on the phone.
+The Samsung Galaxy Note 20 Ultra 5G launched with a £1,179 asking price in the UK, or $1,299.99 in the US and AUD$1,999 in Australia.
+Though check the widgets on this page for the latest deals on the phone, as it's a couple of years older now.

 A variety of retailers will sell you a Samsung Galaxy Note 20 Ultra 5G on a contract, including Virgin Media (from £44 a month), O2 (from £61 a month), EE (from £61 a month), and Three (from £39 a month).
-Those prices all vary depending on the length of your contract, how much you want to pay up front, how much data you need, and so on.
+Those prices all vary depending on the length of your contract, how much you want to pay upfront, how much data you need, and so forth.

 Samsung Galaxy Note 20 Ultra 5G review: design and screen